ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 ---
 layout: post
-title: How My Bash Profile Broke edeliver
+title: How My Bash Color Settings Broke edeliver
 ---

 Yep, you read that right.
 A setting in my `.bash_profile` broke [edeliver](https://github.com/edeliver/edeliver), the tool my team uses to deploy our Elixir apps.
 Not a great situation... it's kind of hard to ship code if you can't deploy to your staging or production environments.